 Enjoy The Silence

 All things evolve to respond to contextual conditions in which they exist.
-The renaturation exhibit discussed the ideas around evolution, taking inspiration from the process of cytokinesis – how cells are formed.
-Renaturation stood out as a dynamic piece which will evolved over the course of SingaPlural 2019, growing, moving and transforming as time passed.
+The Renaturation exhibit discussed the ideas of evolution, taking inspiration from the process of cell formation and division, also known as cytokinesis.
+Renaturation stood out as a dynamic piece which will evolve over the course of SingaPlural 2019; it will be growing, moving and transforming over time.

 Inspired by the season of harvest, guests were transported to a perfect glorious autumn morning.
 The cool breeze tickled our hair, and embraced our skin as the fan picked up speed; the sound of crisp brown leaves waltzing through the air became apparent as pinwheels began to dance in the wind.
-The experience was further elevated through the Virtual Reality (VR) goggles, which let you see warm sunlight cascading through the leaves, painting everything golden – a wholly immersive installation that ignited the senses!
+The experience was further elevated through the Virtual Reality (VR) goggles, which let you witness the beautiful sight of warm sunlight cascading through the autumn leaves, painting everything golden.
+It is truly a wholly immersive installation that ignited the senses!

 Photos by Goh Jing Wen of the DANAMIC team.